billionspod/billionspod.github.io/_posts/2016-09-27-Subscribe.md

 #### 2. Click this button below

-<a class="btn btn-success" href="http://subscribeonandroid.com/www.omnycontent.com/d/playlist/f74cc2ac-5cea-4914-99d8-a67c008ca26e/df7f3c35-9d13-4dc2-baa6-a67c008d8993/1ababd79-c1db-453a-8c7d-a67c008d899c/podcast.rss" title="Subscribe on Android">Subscribe to Let's Make Billions on Android</a>
+<a class="btn btn-success btn-large" href="http://subscribeonandroid.com/www.omnycontent.com/d/playlist/f74cc2ac-5cea-4914-99d8-a67c008ca26e/df7f3c35-9d13-4dc2-baa6-a67c008d8993/1ababd79-c1db-453a-8c7d-a67c008d899c/podcast.rss" title="Subscribe on Android">Subscribe to Let's Make Billions on Android</a>

-##### note: if you are using the facebook browser, you need to "open in chrome" before this button will work
+#### Note: if you are using the facebook or twitter browser, you need to "open in chrome" before this button will work

 ![open in chrome](/images/open-in-chrome.png "open in chrome")